-Component 1: Demand for reduced deforestation commodities with major buyers and traders.
-This component will build on and accelerate commitments for reduced-deforestation commodities, such as the CGF and TFA platforms and individual corporate pledges to reduced-deforestation supply chains by Fast Moving Consumer Goods companies.
+Demand for commodities that do not contribute to illegal deforestation with major buyers and traders.
+This component will build on and accelerate commitments for reduced-deforestation commodities, such as the consumer group platforms and individual corporate pledges to reduced-deforestation supply chains by Fast Moving Consumer Goods companies.
 The focus will be on sustainable sourcing commitments on the part of the largest buyers in the largest markets globally for each commodity.
 The Project will engage private and public sector buyers on making and implementing pledges.
 The aim is to expand commitments into the mainstream, and to develop and implement purchasing policies and approaches that can bridge the current gap between commitments, implementation and actual increased uptake.
 The emphasis will be on purchasing policies and pledges that can demonstrate and quantify reductions in deforestation with increased transparency in supply.

-The overall aim of the work with traders will be on the development and implementation of responsible sourcing criteria; capitalizing on the momentum within trading companies to shift from spot purchasing to long term contracts to have greater stability of supply, using this interest and leveraging purchasing power as a guarantor for finance for committed producers; and leveraging their extensions to their supply base to incorporate the principles and criteria for responsible production (connected to the Production child project).
+The overall aim of the work with traders will be on the development and implementation of responsible sourcing criteria; capitalizing on the momentum within trading companies to shift from spot purchasing to long term contracts to have greater stability of supply, using this interest and leveraging purchasing power as a guarantor for finance for committed producers; and leveraging their extensions to their supply base to incorporate the principles and criteria for responsible production.
 The Project will also work with the traders to consolidate supply and demand to remove some of the barriers of linking those producers that do not contribute to deforestation to market actors already demanding their product.

-Component 2: Enabling environment for reduced deforestation commodities in demand markets.
+Enabling environment for commodities that do not contribute to illegal deforestation in demand markets.
 An emphasis will be on strengthening the enabling environment for trade of legal, reduced-deforestation palm oil, soy and beef by raising awareness, building the knowledge base and identifying policy solutions.
 This component will learn from past successful policy advances and initiatives to ensure legality in timber imports, adapted for the agricultural commodity trade, and recent advances in public procurement standards such as the government purchasing requirements of palm oil in the UK.
 The intended result is the development of new policies and demand side measures that help curb deforestation due to agro-conversion, such as public procurement standards.

-Component 3: Reduced-deforestation commodity demand.
+Reduced- demand for commodities that do not contribute to illegal deforestation.
 The aim of this component is to ensure that consumers in major demand markets demonstrate increased demand for reduced deforestation products.
 It is important that demand exists to purchase sustainably produced commodities.
 The need for demand to keep pace with supply may increase as the share in global consumption of many commodities shifts towards markets which do not yet have a high awareness of deforestation issues.
 In markets with higher levels of awareness, it is necessary to move beyond first-mover companies.
 In emerging markets, one of the main challenges associated with motivating key corporate actors into this agenda is a lack of awareness - both from the companies and from consumers.
 Consumer awareness campaigns, which both educate and raise the urgency of an issue by tying in and capitalizing on tangible social and environmental concerns (water scarcity, food safety, etc.), can make a difference.
 This will be accomplished through at least one consumer facing promotion, in collaboration with public and private sector partners, for each commodity in a primary demand market.
 The objective is to ensure that retailers and consumers support the uptake of commodities that do not contribute to further deforestation.
-For palm oil, this would include working in collaboration with partners to outline and execute a campaign for sustainable palm oil in the domestic market.
-For beef, it would include work with industry, traders, retailers and platforms to plan and implement a campaign that promotes sustainably-produced beef for the regional domestic market.